A paid ads campaign designed to increase online tea purchases.

 Food & drink

-Teapigs wanted to sell more tea online.
-The challenge was that the low cost of individual tea packs made it hard to achieve a profitable return on ad spend.
-We needed to encourage customers to spend more per order while staying true to the Teapigs brand.
+teapigs wanted to sell more tea online in a competitive ecommerce environment.
+While brand awareness was strong, the low cost of individual tea packs made it difficult to achieve a profitable return on ad spend through paid advertising.

 The strategy